greenelab/deep-review/all-sections.md

 alternative methods.
 An additional benefit of unsupervised approaches is that ground truth labels, which are often difficult to acquire or are incorrect, are nonessential.
-However, careful interpretation must be performed regarding how the genes are agregated into features.
-Precisely attributing node activations to specific biological functions risks overinterpreting models and can lead to incorrect conclusions.
+However, careful interpretation must be performed regarding how the genes are aggregated into features.
+Precisely attributing node activations to specific biological functions risks over-interpreting models and can lead to incorrect conclusions.

 Alternatively, deep learning approaches are also being applied for gene